We produce Dinamica® by applying the principles of the circular economy and ensuring high standards throughout the entire production cycle.

-To create a better future, to satisfy our needs for growth, development and wealth, without putting the resources of future generations at risk is an obligation that Miko has decided to take upon itself and to achieve with transparency by announcing that it wishes to become Carbon Neutral by 2024.
+To create a better future, to satisfy our needs for growth, development and wealth, without putting the resources of future generations at risk is an obligation that Miko has decided to take upon itself and to achieve with transparency by announcing that it wishes to become Climate Positive by 2030.
 At Miko we believe that sustainability is a fundamental aspect of the company's development and must be included in its annual Sustainability Report

 Dinamica® by Miko is the made-in-Italy microfibre which is produced in part by using recycled polyester (the recycled content varies according to the product line and application, click here) without the use of organic solvents** but using a water-based process.